HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 ### Page Level Access Control Delegation

 A significant benefit can be achieved by enabling the Use Page Security option with pages that have web content associated with them.
 This setting bypasses the access control settings on the content items and instead defers to the access control settings of the page.
 By default this feature is disabled.
 Benchmarks are run with this setting disabled as well.
-However, on our WCM rendering scenario we measured a 7.5% increase in capacity when using this feature.
+However, in our WCM rendering scenario we measured a 7.5% increase in capacity when using this feature.

 **How to Set**